 ) to see how SQL Server intends to execute the query.Ctrl + M

-SQL Server Agent is a built-in tool for automating routine tasks, such as backups, index maintenance, and data imports.
-By mastering SQL Server Agent, you can save time and ensure critical tasks are performed consistently.
+SQL Server Agent is a built-in tool in SSMS that allows you to automate routine tasks, such as backups, index maintenance, and data imports.
+By mastering SQL Server Agent, you can save time and ensure critical tasks are executed consistently.

-Dynamic Management Views (DMVs) provide real-time insights into the health and performance of your SQL Server instance.
-By querying DMVs, you can monitor resource usage, identify slow queries, and troubleshoot issues.
+Dynamic Management Views (DMVs) are a treasure trove of information about the health, performance, and configuration of your SQL Server instance.
+By querying DMVs, you can gain insights into query performance, index usage, and system resource utilization.

 SELECT TOP 10